Bread Technologyintermediate-to-advancedprofessional bakers26 min read · updated 2026-06-26

 Bread improver products with spec-sheet data in Domson catalogue

-Data extracted directly from first-party supplier spec sheets (ss-gamma-gp, ss-optimax-free, ss-rye-stabil, ss-easy-baguette).
+Data extracted directly from first-party supplier spec sheets for Zeelandia Gamma GP, Zeelandia Optimax Free, Zeelandia Rye Stabil Free and Puratos Easy Baguette SG.
 Dosages for Optimax Free and Rye Stabil are calculated from application recipes in the spec sheets, not explicitly stated dosage lines — treat as indicative, not absolute.
 Allergen data is a summary; full allergen matrix is in each product spec sheet.
-FLAG FOR HUMAN REVIEW before customer-facing use.
+Verify before customer-facing use.

 Clean label enzyme replacements for conventional additives

-Mapping of conventional bread improver additives to their enzyme-based clean-label equivalents, based on Lesaffre technical documentation (src-056) and academic literature (src-053).
+Mapping of conventional bread improver additives to their enzyme-based clean-label equivalents, based on Lesaffre technical documentation and academic literature.
 'Functional equivalence' is approximate — enzyme replacement requires formulation adjustment and process trials.
-FLAG: claims of functional equivalence are primarily from supplier sources; independent academic verification is partial.
+Claims of functional equivalence are primarily from supplier sources; independent academic verification is partial.

 Process-related bread faults — causes and remedies with improver adjustments